cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

       V              V                   V
     out_share_0    out_share_1         out_share_[SHARES-1]
 ~~~~
-{: #eval-flow title="VDAF preparation process on the input shares for a single
+{: #prep-flow title="VDAF preparation process on the input shares for a single
 input.
 The === lines indicate the sharing of one round's outputs as the inputs
 to the next round.
 At the end of the protocol, each aggregator holds an output
 share or an error."}